ProjectIxian/projectixian.github.io/_api_docs/core_calculate_transaction_fee.md

 type: core
 ---
 ## Calculate Transaction Fee
-This method takes the same parameters as `addtransaction`.
+This method takes the same parameters as `addtransaction`, except for `autofee`.
 It does not generate a transaction object, but rather calculates the size of the resulting Transaction object and therefore the total fee required to send it.
-The fee is returned as a number in `result`.
+The fee is returned as a decimal number in `result`.

+Note: If using the `primaryAddress` parameter, the chosen address (public key) must be a valid signer for all addresses in the `from` list.
+This is the case if all the `from` addresses were derived from `primaryAddress` via the `generatenewaddress` API.

 ### Method: `calculatetransactionfee`
 ### Input parameters: